-MiraDry is a treatment for managing excessive underarm sweating known as axillary hyperhidrosis.
+MiraDry is a safe and effective treatment for permanently managing excessive underarm sweating known as axillary hyperhidrosis.
 MiraDry delivers electromagnetic energy to the sweat glands using a specially designed handpiece.
 Super high energy is focused to the area where sweat glands are located & destroys them.

 - MiraDry uses electromagnetic waves to destroy sweat glands

-- Up to 70+% reduction in sweating can be experienced after 2 treatments
+- Up to 80+% PERMANENT reduction in sweating can be experienced after 2 treatments

 - Recovery from MiraDry is approximately one week